flycheck/flycheck-inline/README.md

 [![License GPL 3](https://img.shields.io/github/license/flycheck/flycheck-inline.svg)][LICENCE]

-This is an extension for [Flycheck](http://www.flycheck.org/).
+This is an extension for [Flycheck][].
 It implements a minor-mode for displaying errors from Flycheck right below their reporting location, using overlays.

 ![flycheck-inline warning preview](screenshots/warning.gif)